 After the initiation of each target, the Calico Agreement does not contain any options for Calico to license the individual targets; once we complete the initial research and development activities required, Calico controls and directs the targets with no additional work required to be performed by us.
 There is no exercise price or incremental fee payable to us to progress the research further, though Calico is required to pay an initiation fee with the commencement of each research plan.
 Once Calico nominates a target and pays the applicable target initiation fee, we will commence research and development activities for that target.
 The Calico Agreement provides for up to five initial targets.
-Research activities performed are reimbursed at specified levels for the five-year term of the Calico Agreement.
+Research activities performed are reimbursed at specified levels for the five-year term of the Calico Agreement, with the term for one research program having been extended by an additional year.

 Under this agreement, Calico paid us a nonrefundable upfront amount of \$5.0 million and certain annual payments of \$5.0 million through December 31, 2020.
-Upon our completion of the required discovery research and development services on any target, Calico is entitled to pursue commercial development of that target.
+Upon our completion of the required discovery research and development services on any target, Calico is entitled to pursue development of that target to commercialized product.
 For each target, we are eligible to receive potential research, development and commercial milestone payments aggregating up to \$132.0 million.
 Calico is also required to pay one-time sales-based payments aggregating up to \$65.0 million for the first product to achieve certain levels of net sales.
 In addition, Calico is required to pay us royalties, on a licensed product-by-licensed product basis, on worldwide net product sales, at percentages in the mid-single digits.
-All milestone and sales-based payments are made after we have met the defined criteria in the joint research plan for that target, at which time Calico will have control of the targets for commercialization; the receipt of these payments by us is contingent on the further development of the targets to commercialization by Calico, without any additional research and development efforts required by us.
+All milestone and sales-based payments are made after we have met the defined criteria in the joint research plan for that target, at which time Calico will have control of the products related to targets for commercialization; the receipt of these payments by us is contingent on the further development of the targets to commercialized products by Calico, without any additional research and development efforts required by us.